 - is damaging College property

 - is secured to any item other than a designated bike rack

-- has been reported stolen to any law enforcement agency or
+- has been reported stolen to any law enforcement agency

-- If a locking device must be removed to impound a bicycle, Public Safety may remove the securing device using whatever reasonable means are necessary.
+- If a locking device must be removed to impound a bicycle, Public Safety may remove the locking device using whatever reasonable means are necessary.
 The College is not responsible for any damage to the locking device or for its replacement.

 - Registered bicycles left undisturbed in racks for one calendar year may be treated as abandoned.
 Public Safety will attempt to notify the owner prior to impounding.